Simovative/zeus/Readme.md

 vendor/bin/zeus c:a Simovative\\Demo Demo
 ```
 This will create a folder public with an index.php file and a folder "bundles"
-containing the ApplicationBundle and HttpKernel.
+containing the ApplicationBundle and ApplicationKernel.

 You might want to configure your webserver right away to test if this
 worked.